King James Version: Influence

 Other Christian denominations have also accepted the King James Version.
 The King James Version is used by English-speaking Conservative Anabaptists, along with Methodists of the conservative holiness movement, in addition to certain Baptists.
 In the Orthodox Church in America, it is used liturgically and was made "the 'official' translation for a whole generation of American Orthodox".
 The later Service Book of the Antiochian archdiocese, in vogue today, also uses the King James Version.
 (Note: That which is most used liturgically is the King James Version.
 It has a long and honorable tradition in our Church in America.
 Professor Orloff used it for his translations at the end of the last century, and Isabel Hapgood's Service Book of 1906 and 1922 made it the "official" translation for a whole generation of American Orthodox.
 Both Orloff and Hapgood used a different version for the Psalms (that of the Anglican Book of Common Prayer), thereby giving us two translations in the same services.
 This was rectified in 1949 by the Service Book of the Antiochian Archdiocese, which replaced the Prayer Book psalms with those from the King James Version and made some other corrections.
 This translation, reproducing the stately prose of 1611, was the work of Fathers Upson and Nicholas.
 It is still in widespread use to this day, and has familiarized thousands of believers with the KJV.)
-The Church of Jesus Christ of Latter-day Saints continues to use its own edition of the Authorized Version as its official English Bible.
+The Church of Jesus Christ of Latter-day Saints continues to use its own edition of the Authorised Version as its official English Bible.

-Although the Authorized Version's preeminence in the English-speaking world has diminished—for example, the Church of England recommends six other versions in addition to it—it is still the most used translation in the United States, especially as the Scofield Reference Bible for Evangelicals.
+Although the Authorised Version's preeminence in the English-speaking world has diminished—for example, the Church of England recommends six other versions in addition to it—it is still the most used translation in the United States, especially as the Scofield Reference Bible for Evangelicals.
 However, over the past forty years it has been gradually overtaken by modern versions, principally the New International Version (1973), the New Revised Standard Version (1989), and the English Standard Version (2001), the latter of which is seen as a successor to the King James Version.

 King James Only movement

 The King James Only movement advocates the belief that the King James Version is superior to all other English translations of the Bible.
 Most adherents of the movement believe that the Textus Receptus is very close, if not identical, to the original autographs, thereby making it the ideal Greek source for the translation.
 They argue that manuscripts such as the Codex Sinaiticus and Codex Vaticanus, on which most modern English translations are based, are corrupted New Testament texts.
 One of them, Perry Demopoulos, was a director of the translation of the King James Bible into Russian.
-In 2010 the Russian translation of the KJV of the New Testament was released in Kyiv, Ukraine.
+In 2010, a Russian translation of the KJV of the New Testament was released in Kyiv, Ukraine.
 In 2017, the first complete edition of a Russian King James Bible was released.
-In 2017, a Faroese translation of the King James Bible was released as well.
+In 2017, a Faroese translation of the King James Version was released.